Taiga Shield Doors

 All of these variants can made from local materials and can be constructed by local people in a basic woodworking shop.

-(If the community school already has a woodworking shop, they could be constructed there, using basic shop tools, either as a student project or in the evenings.
-If the school does not have a shop, funding to buy the needed tools could probably be secured, with at least some of the funding coming from money that would otherwise be spent on buying and shipping in doors.)
+If the community school already has a woodworking shop, the doors could be constructed there, using basic shop tools, either as a student project or in the evenings.
+If the school does not have a shop, funding to buy the needed tools could probably be secured, with at least some of the funding coming from money that would otherwise be spent on buying and shipping in replacement doors.

 One of the design innovations proposed here is that the heavy wooden door be hung as the exterior door, with second, lighter interior door added.
 (2-door systems are common in net-zero homes.)
 This lighter interior door could have a screen insert for summer.

-One approach for the overall Taiga Shield Shelter Project could be to start with building these wooden replacement doors before building a complete building.
+One approach for the overall Taiga Shield Shelter Project could be to start with building these wooden replacement doors before attempting a complete building.
+This would simultaneously:

-This would address a current need in the community, while creating a project team and enhancing local skills.
+• address a current need in the community,